-CGI Texas specializes in sealing active water leaks through concrete structures.
+Water in your elevator pit?
+CGI Texas specializes in sealing active water leaks through concrete structures, primarily elevator pits.
 Don't let our name fool you, we don't only do work in Texas.
 We will travel anywhere in the World to seal water leaks.
 Our patented injection system coupled with our unique hydrophilic acrylic resin can stop even the most stubborn water leaks.
 We can permanently stop water coming through cold joints, expansion joints, cracks, water stops, etc. We can even seal it when water is pouring through the crack, in fact we prefer it.
-Send us a picture of your toughest leak, you can use our form at the bottom of the page or just email the picture directly to us at email@example.com.
+Send us a picture of your toughest leak, you can use our form at the bottom of the page or just email the picture directly to us at firstname.lastname@example.org.
 We also subcontract as well.
 Give us a call or send us an email.

 AT&T had approximately 40 pipe penetration with groundwater seepage issues around the circumference of the pipes.
 After drilling and injecting CGI Resin we were able to mitigate the water intrusion.

 TWU had one elevator pit with groundwater intrusion coming through the hydraulic shaft as well as from cracks in the south wall of the pit.
 After cleaning and drying the pit we were able to inject CGI resin around the shaft and into the south wall to permanently stop the water intrusion.

 St. Vincent's Preschool had one elevator pit with water intrusion through the sump area and two of the walls facing the outside.
 We were able to use CGI resin to stop the water intrusion.